Substitution Effect Definition

 The substitution effect is harmful to economic prosperity overall because it limits the breadth of options and opportunities available to both consumers and producers.

-Example of the Substitution Effect
+Substitution Effect Example

 Let’s say you buy apple juice at $5 per 16-ounce bottle and orange juice at $2.50 per 16-ounce bottle.
 One bottle of apple juice is equal in cost to two bottles of orange juice.
 Thus, every week you drink two bottles of orange juice and one bottle of apple juice.